-- Under common law, if either party was dead, there was no tort action. - Today, if defendant dies, it doesn't matter, you can just sue the estate of the defendant (but not the heirs individually). - There are no punitive damages against an estate (you cannot teach a dead person a lesson).
+- Under common law, if either party was dead, there was no tort action. - Today, if either part dies, it does not matter. - The estate of the defendant can be sued (but not the heirs individually). - The plaintiff's heirs can sue. - There are no punitive damages against an estate (one cannot teach a dead person a lesson).